Journal Entry for Distribution of Goods as Free Samples

-- introducing a feature upgrade in an existing product.
+- Introducing a feature upgrade to an existing product

-The journal entry for free sampling is to debit “advertisement (or free sample) account” and credit “purchases account”.
+The journal entry for a free sample involves debiting the “advertisement (or free sample) account” and crediting the “purchases account.”

-The above journal entry increases the amount of advertisement expense and reduces the amount of purchases.
+The above journal entry increases advertisement expense and reduces the purchase amount.

-The Fine Trading Company wants to introduce some new products in the local market.
-For this purpose, it distributes goods costing $3,500 as free sample on March 15, 2016.
+The Fine Trading Company aims to introduce new products to the local market.
+For marketing purposes, it distributes free samples costing $3,500 on 15 March 2016.

-Required: Prepare a journal entry to record the distribution of goods as free sample.
+Required: Prepare a journal entry to record the distribution of goods as free samples.